jssteinberg/hackline.vim/README.md

 # hackline.vim

-*An opinionated statusline (in beta---things may break) for grownups.
+*Under dev---things may break.*

+An opinionated statusline.
 Easy to copy and hack.
-Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).*
+Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).

 * Minimal mode flag for pros, or turn it off and use native showmode.
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.
 * No icons or need for patched font.
 * Word and line count modules (from skyline.vim), nice for writers.
+* Adjusts for narrow windows.

 Plugins integrations:

 * A git branch module (from skyline.vim), supported by [vim-fugitive](https://github.com/tpope/vim-fugitive).
-* Shows buffer-active ALE linters.
+* Shows if ALE is active and number of error/warnings.

-Much slimmer alternatives to plugins like [powerline](https://github.com/powerline/powerline), [vim-airline](https://github.com/vim-airline/vim-airline), or [lightline.vim](https://github.com/itchyny/lightline.vim).
-But, of course, it is not as feature-packed.

 ## Installation